New Martinsville in Wetzel County, West Virginia — The American South (Appalachia)

 Erected 1902 by the Commission; Hon.
 A.B.
 White, Gov., Hon.
 Aaron Morgan, Hon.
 Anthony Smith, Hon.
 Samuel Rainheimer, Hon.
 W.G.
 Wilson, Hon.
 Jasper S. Kyle.

 Location.
 39° 38.417′ N, 80° 51.952′ W. Marker is in New Martinsville, West Virginia, in Wetzel County.
 Marker is at the intersection of Main Street and Washington Street, on the right when traveling south on Main Street.
+It is in front of the courthouse.
 Touch for map.
-It is in front of the courthouse.
 Marker is in this post office area: New Martinsville WV 26155, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 5 miles of this marker, measured as the crow flies.
-Adena Burial Mound (about 400 feet away, measured in a direct line); New Martinsville (approx. half a mile away); Sardis Historic Town Pump (approx. 2.8 miles away in Ohio); Van Camp (approx. 3.7 miles away); Sardis Veterans Monument (approx. 4.8 miles away in Ohio).
+Adena Burial Mound (about 400 feet away, measured in a direct line); New Martinsville (approx. half a mile away); Sardis Historic Town Pump (approx. Van Camp (approx. 3.7 miles away); Sardis Veterans Monument (approx. 4.8 miles away in Ohio).
 Touch for a list and map of all markers in New Martinsville.

 Also see . . .

-1. Levi Morgan, Frontiersman, Indian Fighter and Government Officer (Submitted on May 17, 2007.)
+1. Levi Morgan, Frontiersman, Indian Fighter and Government Officer. by Pat Sheegog-Vinson and Anne Hoffpauir (Submitted on May 17, 2007.)

 2. Smithsonian American Art Museum Art Inventories Catalog Entry.
 (Submitted on May 17, 2007.)